bornamir/BT-Real-State---Django/DjangoDevNotes.md

 </head>
 ```

- note that the *static* name is the name of the directory which we define.
-Not the static folder which is created by django when running the `collectstatic` command.
+ note that the *static* name is not the static folder which is created by django when running the `collectstatic` command.
 Hence, the files which are in the btre/static directory are being read and not /static/ directory.